carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 we store files that appear directly in the navigation bar (rather than under a pulldown menu) in the root directory of the lesson.

+## Previewing

+[Jekyll][jekyll] can be used in two ways: to compile source files into HTML pages in the `_site` directory, or to do that and also run a small web server at <http://127.0.0.1:4000/>
+so that the pages can be previewed.
+We strongly recommend using the latter, since it ensures that inter-page links will work and extra resources (such as glyph icons) will load properly.

+The Makefile in the root directory of the project has commands for doing both:
+`make site` builds files but does not run a server, while `make serve` builds the files and runs a server.
+(It also re-builds the site whenever it notices changes in the source files.)
+Run `make` on its own to get a list of commands.

 [github-importer]: https://import.github.com/
 [jekyll]: http://jekyllrb.com/